 Classification based on machine learning¶

 Clinica provides a modular way to perform classification based on machine learning.
-To build its own classification pipeline, the user can combine three modules:
+To build its own classification pipeline, the user can combine three modules based on scikit-learn:

 - Input (e.g. gray matter maps obtained from T1-weighted MRI images, FDG PET images)

 - Algorithm (e.g. support vector machine, logistic regression, random forest)

 - Validation (e.g. K-fold cross validation, repeated K-fold cross validation, repeated hold-out validation)

 If you installed the core of Clinica, this pipeline needs no further dependencies.